kianadmvnd/Advanced-Geostatistics/README.md

 # Advanced-Geostatistics
-The main objective of this project was to simulate and estimate grade value of Sungun Mine using exploratory drilling data.
-To aim this goal Ordinary Kriging Method was employed in SGeMS software.
+The main objective of this project was to simulate and estimate the grade value of Sungun Mine using exploratory drilling data.
+To aim, Ordinary Kriging Method was employed in SGeMS software.